bitcoin/bitcoin/README.rst

 Features
 ========

-- All functionality of the original client, including wallet encryption
+- All functionality of the Wx GUI, including wallet encryption

 - Compatibility with Linux (both GNOME and KDE), MacOSX and Windows